Entrepreneurship

-Entrepreneurship is the creation or extraction of economic value in ways that generally entail beyond the minimal amount of risk (assumed by a traditional business), and potentially involving values besides simply economic ones.
+Entrepreneurship is the creation or extraction of economic value through identification and commercialization of opportunities to deliver products or services, a process that typically requires considerable innovation, initiative, and risk-taking to establish and grow an enterprise.

-An entrepreneur (/fr/) is an individual who creates and/or invests in one or more businesses, bearing most of the risks and enjoying most of the rewards.
-The process of setting up a business is also known as "entrepreneurship".
-The entrepreneur is commonly seen as an innovator, a source of new ideas, goods, services, and business/or procedures.
+The term entrepreneur (/fr/) refers to an individual who creates and/or invests in one or more businesses, bearing most of the risks and enjoying most of the rewards.
+The process of setting up a formal business, as well as any other unconventional modes of profit creation, are considered to be entrepreneurship.
+The entrepreneur is often seen as an innovator, a source of new ideas, goods, services, and business procedures; however, the central focus of entrepreneurship remains the pursuit of profit.

-More narrow definitions have described entrepreneurship as the process of designing, launching and running a new business, often similar to a small business, or (per Business Dictionary) as the "capacity and willingness to develop, organize and manage a business venture along with any of its risks to make a profit".
-The people who create these businesses are often referred to as "entrepreneurs".
+Narrower definitions of entrepreneurship include the process of designing, launching, and operating a new business, often similar to a small business, or (per Business Dictionary) as the "capacity and willingness to develop, organize, and manage a business venture along with any of its risks to make a profit".
+Individuals who create these businesses are often referred to as "entrepreneurs".

 In the field of economics, the term entrepreneur is used for an entity that has the ability to translate inventions or technologies into products and services.
-In this sense, entrepreneurship describes activities on the part both of established firms and of startups.
+In this sense, entrepreneurship encompasses the activities of both established firms and startups.

 Perspectives on entrepreneurship

-In the 21st century the governments of nation states have tried to promote entrepreneurship, as well as enterprise culture, in the hope that it would improve or stimulate economic growth and competition.
+In the 21st century, the governments of nation states have tried to promote entrepreneurship, as well as enterprise culture, in the hope that it would improve or stimulate economic growth and competition.
 After the end of supply-side economics, entrepreneurship was supposed to boost the economy.

 As an academic field, entrepreneurship accommodates different schools of thought.
 It has been studied within disciplines such as management, economics, sociology, and economic history.
 Some view entrepreneurship as allocated to the entrepreneur.
 These scholars tend to focus on what the entrepreneur does and what traits an entrepreneur has.
 This is sometimes referred to as the functionalistic approach to entrepreneurship.
 Others deviate from the individualistic perspective to turn the spotlight on the entrepreneurial process and immerse in the interplay between agency and context.
 This approach is sometimes referred to as the processual approach, or the contextual turn/approach to entrepreneurship.